VibrandDesign/bluestructures/README.md

 </details>

-Something that you might need to work with and understand is the `config.ts` file, that sets up how this thing operates.
-[Here's that.](./docs/config.md)
+Something that you might need to work with and understand is the `config.ts` file, [that sets up how this thing operates](./docs/config.md)

-You should almost never need this, but if you're curious about the inner workings and how this thing works, [look here](./docs/bin.md)

 ---